Score Optional Sections

 Compliance 1 pt 0 pts N/A

-The team identified what additional data were needed to determine if the student had a disability, required special education and/or related services, and determine the PLAAFP.
+The team identified what additional data were needed to determine if the student had a disability, required special education and/or related services, and determine the PLAAFP by completing the evaluation plan OR determining that no additional data were needed with appropriate rationale in Notice.

 Comments